 This program of study prepares candidates to serve effectively as school principals.
 Courses are selected to provide the graduate student with a useful blend of educational theory, administrative principles, and practical skills.
-Satisfactory completion of this program will enable the graduate to obtain Washington state certification as a principal.
-The program requires a one-year half-time internship with a state certified principal.
 It is important to consult with a program advisor prior to beginning the program.

-Specialization Prerequisites: Washington State Teacher certification and a minimum of 540 days (3 school years) of verified satisfactory full-time teaching experience prior to awarding of degree.
+Specialization Prerequisites: State or denominational certification and a minimum of 540 days (3 school years) of verified satisfactory full-time teaching experience prior to awarding of degree.
 No more than 60 days of substitute teaching may apply.

-Specialization Requirem ents: credits
+Specialization Requirem nents: credits

 Basic Courses and I Professional Project or Thesis 20-24

 EDUC 501 Statistics in Research 3

 EDUC 502 Statistics Lab 1

 EDUC 522 Philosophy and Education 3

 EDUC 561 Methods of Research 3

 EDUC 562 Methods of Qualitative Research 2

 EDUC 581 Professional Project 4

 or

 EDUC 590 Thesis 8

 EDUC 598 Graduate Seminar 1

 PSYC 521 Psychology of Learning 3

-Educational Leaders hip Core 36
+Educational Leaders ship Core 28

 EDAD 525 Human Relations in Education 3

 EDAD 526 School Finance 3

 EDAD 527 School Facilities and Services 3

 EDAD 539 Supervision of Instruction, K-12 4

 EDAD 545 Principalship, K-12 4

 EDAD 550 School Law 4

-EDAD 565 Practicum in Administration 4,4,4
+EDAD 565 Practicum in Administration 4

 EDUC 556 Curriculum Planning 3

 Approved Electives 0-4

-Electives must b be chosen in consultation with the studen t's adviser.
+Electives must be chosen in consultation with the student's adviser